Career Timeline of Julio Rodríguez: Major Achievements and Milestones

 2022: MLB Debut

-In 2022, Julio Rodríguez made his Major League Baseball (MLB) debut.
+In 2022, Julio Rodríguez made his Major League Baseball (MLB) debut for the Seattle Mariners.

-On April 7, 2023, Julio Rodríguez hit a tiebreaking two-run home run against the Cleveland Guardians, becoming the fastest player in Mariners history to reach 30 home runs in 140 games.
+On April 7, 2023, Julio Rodríguez hit a tiebreaking home run against the Cleveland Guardians.
+With this home run, Rodríguez became the fastest player in Mariners history to reach 30 home runs, achieving this in 140 games.

 2023: World Baseball Classic

-In 2024, Julio Rodríguez had his worst offensive season, batting .273/.325/.409 with 20 home runs and 24 stolen bases.
-He and Bobby Witt Jr. became the first two players to have 20 home runs and 20 steals in their first three seasons of their MLB career.
-He missed several weeks in July and August after suffering a high ankle sprain crashing into the center field wall.
+In 2024, Julio Rodríguez and Bobby Witt Jr. became the first two players to have 20 home runs and 20 steals in the first three seasons of their MLB career.